10-Q 1 alvr-20230630.htm 10-Q 10-Q

 the costs of development of any of our product candidates or clinical development programs and our ability to obtain funding for our operations, including funding necessary to complete the clinical trials of any of our product candidates;

-our ability to successfully manufacture and distribute posoleucel, ALVR106 or any other future product or product candidate;
+our ability to successfully manufacture and distribute posoleucel, ALVR106 or any other future product or product candidate, should we resume development of our product candidates;

 the potential benefits of and our ability to maintain our collaboration with our existing collaborators, including BCM, and establish or maintain future collaborations or strategic relationships or obtain additional funding;